Treason's Harbour: Narrative style

 Most of the novels in the series tell the story exclusively from the point of view of Maturin or Aubrey, either through descriptions through their eyes, direct conversations, their internal thoughts, or their letters and diary entries.
 In essence, the reader usually knows only what one or both of the two main characters know.

 In Treason’s Harbour, however, O'Brian tells some of the story through conversations between the French agent Lesueur and Andrew Wray or other confederates in Malta, conversations that the protagonists neither hear nor overhear.
 Thus from the opening pages of the novel, the reader is aware that Wray, the acting second secretary of the British Admiralty, is secretly accepting money and taking orders from France.
 When Aubrey's mission to the Red Sea is a total failure, and again when Aubrey, Maturin, and Admiral Harte are sent on a suicide mission to the Barbary Coast, Aubrey begins to quietly doubt his luck, but the reader knows that he has been a victim of Wray's plots.

-As the plot unfolds, Maturin gradually realizes that there must be a traitor in the upper echelons of the British Admiralty.
+As the plot unfolds, Maturin gradually realises that there must be a traitor in the upper echelons of the British Admiralty.
 But again unlike the reader, he does not know the traitor's identity as the novel comes to a close.
 In fact, one of his last actions in the book is to write a letter to Wray detailing his suspicions and describing the French spy network in Malta.